mokolabs/headliner/README.markdown

 Headliner
 =========

-Headliner DRYs up your page titles.
+Headliner is a Rails plugin that makes it easier to assign and format page titles from your views.

 Background